ember-polyfills/ember-router-service-polyfill/README.md

 ## Known Incompatibilities

 This addon provides the router service and the primary APIs that shipped in Ember 2.15.
-Unfortunately, there is at least one scenario that is not easily polyfilled: avoiding the eager controller instantiation for URL generation.
+Unfortunately, there is at least one scenario that is not easily polyfilled: avoiding the eliding of default query param values during `routerService.transitionTo` / `routerService.replaceWith`.

 ## Migration